TransVault/documentation/onboard/onboard.md

 ## Monitoring progress

-There are three places that the progress of a mapping and of the overall onboarding project can be seen.
-These are described below.
+There are three places that the progress of a mapping and of the overall OnBoard project can be seen, these are described below.

 ### Overview